apiaryio/api-blueprint-ast/README.md

 + `id` (string) - The identifier (name) of the reference

 ## Media Types
 The `application/vnd.apiblueprint.ast` is the media type for API Blueprint AST.
+The media type serialization format is specified in the `+<serialization format>` appendix.

 ### Serialization formats
 Two supported, feature-equal serialization formats are JSON and YAML: